 One Business Representative is selected from each of the 10 counties in the region.
-The county commission chair and one of the county's mayors are responsible for identifying b.
+The county commission chair and one of the county's mayors are responsible for identifying a local employer representative to serve on the TRWDB when there is a vacancy in the seat.
+The remaining board members are appointed by the Chief Local Elected Official.
+The Adult Education Representative is selected from the two adult education providers in the local area.
+The Labor Representatives are appointed in consultation with the Georgia AFL-CIO.

+b.
 Describe the area's new member orientation process for board members.